sakkurax7/NeuralNetwork/README.md

-# NeuralNetwork (MNIST Refactor)
+# NeuralNetwork

-A clean C++17 feed-forward neural network implementation focused on MNIST.
+A custom C++17 feed-forward neural network implementation focused on MNIST.

 ## Features
 - Layer-based network implementation (easy to read and extend).